pipe-cd/actions-plan-preview/README.md

 See https://pipecd.dev/docs/user-guide/plan-preview/ for more details about this feature.

+**NOTE**: The source code of this GitHub Action is placing under the tool directory of of [pipe-cd/pipecd](https://github.com/pipe-cd/pipecd/tree/master/tool) repository.
+If you want to make a pull request or raise an issue, please send it to [pipe-cd/pipecd](https://github.com/pipe-cd/pipecd) repository.

 ## Screenshots

 - Plan-preview comment shows the diff of an Kubernetes application